 Free Immigration Advice For ILR As A Bereaved Partner

-Our specialist team of immigration solicitors can provide one-off 5 minutes free immigration advice online regarding your application for ILR as a bereaved partner.
-Ask a question online to our specialist team of immigration solicitors for free immigration advice online, or book an appointment online for detailed immigration advice and consultation with one of our immigration solicitors concerning your application for ILR as a bereaved partner.
+Our specialist team of immigration solicitors can provide a one-off, 5-minute free immigration advice session regarding your ILR application as a bereaved partner.
+Ask our specialist team of immigration solicitors a question online for free immigration advice, or book an appointment online for detailed immigration advice and a consultation with one of our immigration solicitors regarding your ILR application as a bereaved partner.

 To apply for ILR as a bereaved partner, you should take the following steps:

-3. Book your biometrics appointments with the TLSContact by creating an account on the TLSContact web portal;
+- Book your biometrics appointments with TLSContact by creating an account on the TLSContact web portal;

-6. Wait for a decision on your ILR application which will be made normally within 3 to 6 months from the biometrics enrolment date.
+- Wait for a decision on your ILR application, which will normally be made within 3 to 6 months from the biometrics enrolment date.

 What are the Requirements for ILR as a Bereaved Partner?